pgraft blog header

 pgraft_get_nodes()

-List all nodes in the cluster.
+-- List all cluster nodes

 SELECT * FROM pgraft_get_nodes();